InTEGr8or/democratism/src/content/docs/not-about-rehabilitating-democracy.md

+---
+title: This Deep Dive should not focus on rehabilitating democratism
+summary: ""
+---
 This Deep Dive should not focus on rehabilitiating democratism.

 Pointing out the association between fascism and democratism _is not_, and should not be viewed as an attempt to rehabilitate or make excuses for fascism.
 It should be viewed as an attempt to discredit and condemn democratism as a whole.